kubescape/kubescape/docs/ics-ot-workloads.md

 - The `kubescape` CLI installed
 - The example manifests under `examples/ics-ot/` in this repository
 - (Optional) A kubeconfig pointing at a target cluster.
-The walkthrough uses `--keep-local`, so no cluster is required
+No cluster is required for the walkthrough because the scan target is a manifest file. `--keep-local` additionally prevents results from being sent to the configured backend
 - (Optional) `jq` for slicing the JSON output

 ## How It Works